Pickman123/Private-Projects/Wix Official Notifications (internal docs)/Account-Level Automation Implementation/E2E Flow.md

 ## 1. Overview

-**Account-level automations** are used for sending notifications to users or accounts, regardless of individual site context.
+**Account-level automations** are used for sending notifications to users or accounts, regardless of individual site context. for more information read the [Introduction](

 ---